abhinav26966/hotel-assistant/README.md

 - `/conversations` - Create a new conversation
 - `/chat` - Send and receive text messages
 - `/voice-chat` - Send voice recordings for processing
+- `/play-audio` - Plays the response as audio from AI

 ## Architecture